baponkar/Learning-C/Hello-World/Hello-World.md

 }
 ```

-Generating Binary file by gcc by `gcc hello_world.c -o hello_world.bin` which generate a new  binary file `hello_world.bin` and run the binary file by `./hello_world.bin`
+Generating Binary file by gcc by `gcc hello.c -o hello_world.bin` which generate a new  binary file `hello_world.bin` and run the binary file by `./hello.bin`

 ```(c)